Supported and sheltered housing

 In some areas the council will arrange for this off-site checking service to take place in a person's own home so that they don't have to move to specialist sheltered housing.
 As with sheltered accommodation residents will be provided with an alarm system to call for help in an emergency.

 If you move to a specialist sheltered or supported accommodation scheme you will have to pay rent on your flat, and sometimes an additional service charge which covers the services of the scheme manager, and general maintenance.
-If you are eligible for Housing Benefit then you will be able to claim this towards the cost of your rent.
+If you are eligible for Universal Credit or Housing Benefit then you will be able to claim this towards the cost of your rent.

 Sheltered and community supportive schemes are usually owned by your local council, or run by a housing association on behalf of the council.
 Tenants will have a secure tenancy with the same rights as other council tenants.